-Leather corals are a group of soft coral which include the genus Sarcophyton, Lobophytum and Sinularia.
-Leather corals are easy to care for and a great addition to any tank, and within these groups there are several species of leather corals which come in a variety of colors, shapes and sizes.
+Leather corals are a group of soft coral which includes the genus Sarcophyton, Lobophytum and Sinularia.
+Leather corals are easy to care for and a great addition to any tank, and within these groups, there are several species of leather corals which come in a variety of colors, shapes, and sizes.

 These hardy corals are known as leather corals because they have a hard “leathery” body and branches.
 The three leather coral genera are most commonly known as Toadstool leather (Sarcophyton), Devil’s Hand leather (Lobophytum) and finger leathers (Sinularia).